SnoringHampton Roads, VA

 What is Snoring?

 Snoring is a disruptive event occurring while you’re sleeping.
-The signature snoring noise is caused by vibrations in your airway passages.
+Vibrations in your airway passages cause the signature snoring noise.
 It’s harsh and rhythmic, caused by the soft tissues in the back of your throat vibrating as air passes through restricted airways.

 If you snore only occasionally, it’s more likely that other factors are coming into play.
-If you have sinus issues or nasal congestion, you’re going to breathe through your mouth more when you’re sleeping.
-That can lead to snoring, as your body attempts to get enough air into your lungs.
+If you have sinus issues or nasal congestion, you’ll breathe through your mouth more when sleeping.
+That can lead to snoring as your body attempts to get enough air into your lungs.
 It may go away when your congestion clears up.

 When you snore, it can be easy to brush it off.
 Many people want to hide it because they think it’s embarrassing that they snore.
 But this isn’t something to laugh at.
-If you’re snoring regularly, and you or another member of your family is noticing it, it’s important to seek out treatment.
-Untreated sleep conditions impact your quality of life if you continue to just act like you’re living as normal.
+If you’re snoring regularly, and you or another member of your family notices it, it’s important to seek treatment.
+Untreated sleep conditions impact your quality of life if you continue acting like you’re living as normal.

 What Causes Snoring?